Indoor cat urinary health can change quickly, and some warning signs should never be watched at home.

 2. Litter Box Optimization

 An aversive or dirty litter box causes cats to hold their urine — and chronically concentrated, held urine is a direct risk factor for crystal formation, bladder wall irritation, and indoor cat urinary health deterioration.
-As we detail in our complete guide to optimal litter box setup and hygiene, the specific variables of box number, size, substrate type, and cleaning frequency all have measurable impacts on a cat’s willingness to use the box consistently.
+For a full cleaning routine, read our guide on how often to clean a litter box.the specific variables of box number, size, substrate type, and cleaning frequency all have measurable impacts on a cat’s willingness to use the box consistently.

 The baseline rules: